rifkidocs/rifkidocs/README.md

 # Muhammad Rifki Ardiansah ✨

-Hello, I'm Muhammad Rifki Ardiansah, a Computer Science student at Universitas Islam Lamongan.
-I have a passion for full-stack web development.
-I'm 22 years old and I'm also a part of the web development platform [WebifyAja](https://www.webifyaja.com).
+Hello, my name is Muhammad Rifki Ardiansah.
+I graduated with a Bachelor's degree in Informatics Engineering from Universitas Islam Lamongan, and I have about two and a half years of experience as a full-stack developer.
+I have worked on projects for campus organizations, companies, and government institutions.

 ## Skills 🚀